Teen’s Family 'Extremely Fearful' for Her Life After She Fled to Italy With Exorcist Priest

 Lagniappe Mobile reports that former students said Crow often screamed about demons and tried to perform exorcisms on and in front of students, including on a trip to Guatemala in 2022.
 Parents have complained about Crow to the Archdiocese of Mobile, and County Sheriff Paul Burch said they told Crow to stay away from another young woman in the past.
 Parents at the school were worried he was “brainwashing” their children, performing exorcisms on them and providing alcohol for them at bonfires.
 One parent said their child has refused to come home after Crow convinced them their household was controlled by demons.

-But it doesn’t seem like much was done about the creepy priest, as he was still able to go with a group of students to Italy in June.
+But it doesn’t seem like much was done about the priest, as he was still able to go with a group of students to Italy in June.
 It was only after Crow and the 18-year-old fled to Europe that the Archdiocese decided he exhibited behavior “unbecoming of a priest” and that he “may no longer exercise ministry as a priest.”

 Meanwhile, the young woman’s family flew to Italy to try to convince her to come back with them, but Crow wouldn’t let them be in a room alone with her.
 She refused to leave.
 “She says she’s happy where she is right now, [and doesn’t] want to come back,” Burch told Lagniappe Mobile.
 “She’s in love.”
 The sheriff added that he has “no doubt” Crow has been grooming the girl for “some time.”